adamgundry/uom-plugin/README.md

 # Units of measure as a GHC typechecker plugin

-The `uom-plugin` library adds support for units of measure to GHC using the new experimental facility for typechecker plugins, which is available in GHC `7.10` and later.
+The `uom-plugin` library adds support for units of measure to GHC as a type-checker plugin.
 See [Data.UnitsOfMeasure.Tutorial](https://github.com/adamgundry/uom-plugin/blob/master/uom-plugin/src/Data/UnitsOfMeasure/Tutorial.hs) for an introduction to the library, and [the accompanying paper](http://adam.gundry.co.uk/pub/typechecker-plugins/) for more background.
 An example of a package that uses the library is given in [uom-plugin-examples](uom-plugin-examples).

-The library has been tested with GHC `7.10.3`, `8.0.2` & `8.2.2`.

-:warning: Please don't use this plugin with later versions of GHC as it will likely fail to solve constraints, [#43][i43].
+The latest version of the library is tested with GHC 9.0.1, and should work with 9.2.1.
+Older versions of `uom-plugin` (0.3 and earlier) work with the GHC 7.10, 8.0 and 8.2 series.
+There are no versions supporting GHC 8.4 to 8.10 ([#43][i43]).

 [i43]: https://github.com/adamgundry/uom-plugin/issues/43